-When your website shows up at the first result of an organic search, it makes you credible in the eyes of the buyer.
+When your website shows up as the first result of an organic search, it makes you credible in the eyes of the buyer.
 In fact, companies that only appear in the ad section but not in the organic search can seem less credible buyers.

-Not to mention it increases brand awareness.
+It also increases brand awareness.
 If your brand consistently shows up in organic searches for a specific niche, you’ll become a known brand to your customers.

-Benefits of Paid Search
+Benefits of paid search

 That’s not to say you should only focus on organic search and optimizing SEO.
-Paid search also has some key advantages:
+Paid search also has some key advantages.